 Contrary to what many people say or believe, dogs don’t think they are human.
 No more than a Portuguese Cattle Dog protecting a herd thinks it is a cow, or the Akbash protecting sheep thinks it is a lamb, or the Atlas Sheepdog protecting a herd of goats thinks it is a goat, or the Bangara Mastiff protecting a herd of yak’s thinks or acts like a yak.
 These dogs are livestock guardians and not herders.
 They are raised with the livestock from an early age and they form a strong bond to their herds or flocks but they all still act like a dog, or more specifically act like the particular breed of dog they were selectively breed to be.

 A DOG’S NEEDS

 Dogs are animals and they have specific needs that must be met.
 If we don’t fulfill those needs they will find a way to cope, which may not always be to your liking.
-A dog needs; to feel safe, social interaction, direction, exercise, mental stimulation, food, water, and an owner that cares for the needs of his animal.
+A dog needs; attention, social interaction, exercise, mental stimulation, food, water, and an owner that cares for the needs of his animal.

 Dogs are social animals, so when we bring them home, they should be part of the family.
 One of the worst punishments you can inflict on a person or dog is solitary conferment.
 Since most people can’t spend all their time with their dogs, it is important to leave behind a tired and fulfilled dog that is ready to rest while you are away.
 Dogs like humans can come to appreciate social isolation when it is time to go to bed to rest.
 But dogs like children will often not start with such an appreciation; but they can come to greatly appreciate it.
 Exercise and fulfill your dog’s needs before leaving them alone, and be sure to leave them lots of safe toys to help break the boredom.
 Most dogs are social animals, and when we are not meeting their needs and they are left in isolation they will often seek out social contact with other dogs or people which can result in barking, escaping and roaming.